denpamusic/PyPlumIO/README.md

 Devices can be connected directly via RS485 to USB converter or through network by using serial port server (for example [Elfin EW11](https://aliexpress.ru/item/4001104348624.html))

+This project is considered to be in __Pre-Alpha__ state and there __will be__ breaking changes down the road and a lot of bugs, please use with care.

 ## Usage
-You can find examples for each supported connection type below.

 To interact with devices, you must pass async callback to `EcoNET.run(callback: Callable, interval: int)` method.
 Callback will receive `pyplumio.DeviceCollection` instance `devices` that will contain all found supported devices and `pyplumio.EcoNET` class instance `econet` that represents current connection.

-Second optional parameter for `EcoNET.run(callback: Callable, interval: int)` method - `interval` defines how often your callback will be called in seconds.
-If unspecified, your callback will be called every second.
+Second optional parameter for `EcoNET.run(callback: Callable, interval: int)` method - `interval` defines how often the callback will be called in seconds.
+If unspecified, callback will be called every second.

+You can find examples for each supported connection type below.

 ### TCP
 ```python